 It was great to return to my stateroom after an excursion and find my clothes neatly folded or hung in the closet.
 My room attendant often had a little surprise: one day, I found my sunglasses polished, and on another day, he left a sheet of smiley stickers on the desk, which I promptly stuck on my face masks.
 Upon our return from an excursion one day, the crew welcomed us onboard with champagne.
 These little touches certainly made the cruise more enjoyable!

-The choice of excursions on this Avalon Active & Discovery cruise was amazing.
+As was the case with my Avalon Danube river cruise, the choice of excursions on this Rhône cruise was amazing.
 I had a hard time selecting them beforehand but I was glad that I could tweak some of my choices once I was onboard.
 There was literally something for everyone; from hiking in the hills of the Rhône-Alpes to making chocolate at the world-famous Valrhona chocolatier, kayaking in the Ardeche Gorge to wine-tasting in Châteauneuf-du-Pape, and learning to paint like Van Gogh and visiting the spectacular Carrieres de Lumieres show to visiting an oyster farm in Camargue!
 In between were walking tours of the cities we visited, such as Avignon, Arles and Marseille, and ample time to explore on our own.

 Commitment to local communities